Training Outcomes Within Your Budget!

 faq-arrow

-Solana struggles with network instability and centralisation concerns, while Ethereum faces high transaction fees and scalability issues.
-Both networks need to improve infrastructure to support growing demand and maintain decentralisation, ensuring robust security and efficiency.
+Solana struggles with network instability and centralisation concerns, while Ethereum face high transaction fees and scalability issues.
+Both networks need to improve infrastructure to support growing demand and maintain decentralisation, thus ensuring robust security and efficiency.

 What is the Market Adoption and Popularity of Solana vs Ethereum?